 The European Union Chemical Biological Radiological and Nuclear Risk Mitigation Centres of Excellence Initiative (or EU CBRN CoE) was launched in response to the need to strengthen the institutional capacity of countries outside the European Union to mitigate CBRN risks.
 These risks may be created intentionally (e.g. the Sarin attack on the Japanese subway), accidentally (e.g. Bhopal) or naturally (e.g. swine flu).

 The CoE aims to strengthen regional security by increasing local ownership, local expertise and long-term sustainability.

-The CoE is based around a network of local experts and collaborating partners worldwide.
+The CoE is centred around a worldwide network of local experts and collaborating partners.

 CoE in numbers

 Involvement with the CoE continuously expands.
 Currently we have: